WilliamSinclairF/Rocket_Elevators_Controllers/README.md

 4. - first_scenario()
    - second_scenario()
    - third_scenario()
-5. run 'Residential.py' using your interpreter of choice
+5. run 'Residential.py' using your interpreter of choice.

 ## Ruby:

-Coming soon...
+1. Open 'Residential.rb'
+2. Scroll all the way down
+3. Uncomment your scenario of choice
+4. Run 'Residential.rb' using your interpreter of choice.